Shahdhussien/iVolve_OJT/Docker/Multi-Stage Build for a Java App/README.md

 # 📘 Lab 12: Multi-Stage Build for a Java Spring Boot App using Docker

 ## 📌 Goal
-Package and run a Java Spring Boot application inside a Docker container using multi-stage build to reduce image size and separate build/runtime environments.
+Package and run a Java Spring Boot application inside a Docker container using multi-stage build to reduce image size and separate build runtime environments.

 ## 📂 Step 1: Clone the Application Code